 A Quick Buying Guide on Telecasters

 There are a lot – and I mean a lot – of Telecaster variations out there, and each one excels in different aspects than another.
 These massive variations can confuse us and make it difficult for us to choose the right guitar.
-The Hub says that you should look at the price and features of a Telecaster to make sure that it’s the best for you.
+You should look at the price and features of a Telecaster to make sure that it’s the best for you.

 Squier VS. Fender Telecaster – Which is Better?